Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis I/aDNA_Data_Analysis_I.md

 *Figure 5: Adapter readthrough.*

-Why do you think adapter sequences are overrepresented in the sequencing data?
+- Why are **adapter sequences** overrepresented in **UF104**'s sequencing data?
 Remember that ancient DNA fragments are short and that sequencing occurs over a set number of base calling cycles.

-- Why are **adapter sequences** overrepresented in **UF104**'s sequencing data?

 As you can imagine, artificial adapter sequences attached to biologically real sequences affect how the sequences are aligned to a reference genome.
 We need to get rid of them before proceeding with analysis.
 We would also like to get rid of bases with low quality scores, because they can erroneously affect results.

 Another consideration with PE sequenced aDNA is that there is usually substantial overlap in the forward and reverse reads.
 The best way to deal with this is to merge the read pairs into one sequence.
-I trimmed and merged these data using a tool called [**Adapterremoval2**](https://adapterremoval.readthedocs.io/en/2.3.x/)., and I re-ran fastqc.

-You have **trimmed** your reads to remove adapater readthrough and **merged** your overlapping reads using **Adapterremoval2**.
+The reads have been **trimmed** to remove adapater readthrough and overlapping reads have been **merged** using [**Adapterremoval2**](https://adapterremoval.readthedocs.io/en/2.3.x/).
 Here are Fastqc reports generated from the trimmed and merged reads.

 | Sample                   | Link                                                                                             |